1. ELIGIBILITY

 The class schedule depends on different factors such as room availability, the teacher's availability*, and students’ preferred schedule and mode (in-person or online).

 * Please note that in the Language Training Programme many teachers work on a part-time basis and they may have other commitments outside the Language Training Programme.
-They are therefore not always available outside of their teaching hours and the Language Training Programme cannot always offer morning and a lunchtime class for all levels.
+They are therefore not always available outside of their teaching hours and the Language Training Programme cannot always offer morning and a lunchtime class for all courses.

 4.7 What is there to know about the specialized language courses?